What is Hydraulic Pressure and Why is it Important?

 2. The Hydraulic pressure at any point within the fluid is the same in all directions provided of course that the fluid is static.

 The accepted international standard for maximum working pressure in the high-pressure hydraulic tools industry is 700 Bar (10,000 PSI).
-The criteria for establishing the maximum output force of a hydraulic cylinder at 700 Bar pressure is the size of the effective area of the cylinder bore.
+The criteria for establishing the maximum hydraulic pressure for a hydraulic cylinder at 700 Bar pressure is the size of the effective area of the cylinder bore.

 Dangers of Overpressurization